pic

 Array Comprehensions

-To seamless create arrays via for-loops, you can use array comprehensions.
-Their syntax is [<expression> for... if...], where <expression> denotes either an operation or a function.
+Julia provides array comprehensions as a concise and expressive way to generate new arrays via for-loops.
+The general syntax is [<expression> for... if...], where <expression> denotes either an operation or a function.

 x = [1,2,3]